-The program assists Veterans with service-connected disabilities to prepare for, find, and keep suitable jobs.
-This includes completing a degree program that will help the veteran do that.
+The program assists Veterans with service-connected disabilities to prepare for, find, and keep suitable jobs in something that will not exacerbate their disability.
+This includes completing a degree program that will help the Veteran do that.

 Services that may be provided by the VR&E Program include: